KevCui/copilot-cli/README.md

 ## Note

-This script is designed to handle a single question and answer at a time.
-The response is provided in plain text format.
-It is designed for command-line usage, allowing users to quickly retrieve answers in the terminal, rather than for engaging a coversation with Microsoft Copilot.
+This script is designed to process one question and answer at a time, delivering in plain text format.
+It is optimized for command-line use, enabling users to rapidly retrieve answers directly in the terminal, without having to engage in a conversation with Microsoft Copilot.

 ---